olcf/olcf-user-docs/data/transferring.rst

   		* z is for compressed mode\

-	* Sync a folder from OLCF to a local folder
+	* Sync a directory from the OLCF to a local directory

 	.. code::